- Posted by JGlenn

 - Scenario 3: Things go Right! (plausible best case)

 THREE FUTURES OF THE COVID-19 PANDEMIC IN THE UNITED STATES JANUARY 1, 2022

 Implications for all of us This report contains the three scenarios, plus an introduction, executive summary, conclusions, detailed lists of implications, readiness, list of low probability events that could change the scenarios, and an appendix with results from four Real-Time Delphi studies that was used as input to the scenarios plus the list of over 250 participants in these studies.

 The three scenarios incorporated input from over 250 medical doctors, public health professionals, emergency relief staff, economists, and futurists in five US and international Real-Time Delphi studies (a unique interactive survey process).
 These studies assessed the possible best, worst, and most likely conditions by January, 2022.

-The key insights drawn from these scenarios are:
+The key insights drawn from these scenarios written in Summer/Fall of 2020 are:

 - The worst is yet to come: the greatest health, financial, economic, and psychological impacts lie ahead.

 - The difference between the best and worst scenarios is gigantic; the outcome will be determined over the next few months by public actions including wearing masks, physical distancing, handwashing, and avoiding indoor crowds.

 - Pinning all our hopes on a vaccine to end the COVID pandemic, is unwise.